ivan-shatrovx/modified-AEV-PLIG-variants/qAEV-PLIG/qAEV-PLIG-1/MODEL.md

 # qAEV-PLIG-1

+This file was written using AI.

-Extends the baseline AEV-PLIG by incorporating electrostatic information using a **fixed dielectric Coulomb model**.
+Extends AEV-PLIG by incorporating electrostatic information using a **fixed dielectric Coulomb model**.

 ---